 "What's going on?"

-“Ah hey, Kerulak, nuthin’ much, just putting a bunch of people together here for Naxx, see if we can maybe get it off the ground.”
+"Ah hey, Kerulak, nuthin' much, just puttin' a bunch of people together here for Naxx, see if we can maybe get it off the ground."

-“Anni, haven’t you read anything I’ve posted on the forums?”
-It was rhetorical; I knew Anni disliked reading the forums.
-“Do you not know about all the rules I’ve painstakingly detailed out here for the launch of WotLK?
-We’re doing things differently now.
-We’re going by the book.
-We have a scheduled start date, and the raid rotations are all ready to go for next week.”
+"Anni, haven't you read anything I've posted on the forums?"
+It was rhetorical; I knew Anni hated reading the forums.
+"Do you not know about all the rules I've painstakingly detailed out here for the launch of WotLK?
+We're doing things differently now.
+Everything has a purpose.
+We have a scheduled start date and the raid rotations are all ready to go for next week."